a-synchronous/rubico/README.md

 ])
 ```

-Most operators support two kinds of API: one eager for convenience and one tacit for composability.
+Most operators support two kinds of API: one eager and one tacit.
+With the eager API, the operator consumes the data as the first argument followed by the common arguments, executing eagerly with one call.
+With the tacit API, the operator takes the common arguments without the data argument, returning a lazily evaluated operator that executes once called with the data argument.
+Operators having both an eager and tacit API supports a natural and composable code style.

 ```javascript [playground]
 const myObj = { a: 1, b: 2, c: 3 }